gruntjs/grunt-docs/Getting-started.md

 This will put the `grunt` command in your system path, allowing it to be run from any directory.

-Note that installing `grunt-cli` does not install the grunt task runner!
-The job of the grunt CLI is simple: run the version of grunt which has been installed next to a `Gruntfile`.
-This allows multiple versions of grunt to be installed on the same machine simultaneously.
+Note that installing `grunt-cli` does not install the Grunt task runner!
+The job of the Grunt CLI is simple: run the version of Grunt which has been installed next to a `Gruntfile`.
+This allows multiple versions of Grunt to be installed on the same machine simultaneously.

 ## How the CLI works

-Each time `grunt` is run, it looks for a locally installed grunt using node's `require()` system.
+Each time `grunt` is run, it looks for a locally installed Grunt using node's `require()` system.
 Because of this, you can run `grunt` from any subfolder in your project.

-If a locally installed Grunt is found, the CLI loads the local installation of the grunt library, applies the configuration from your `Gruntfile`, and executes any tasks you've requested for it to run.
+If a locally installed Grunt is found, the CLI loads the local installation of the Grunt library, applies the configuration from your `Gruntfile`, and executes any tasks you've requested for it to run.

 *To really understand what is happening, [read the code](https://github.com/gruntjs/grunt-cli/blob/master/bin/grunt).
 It's very short.*

-## Working with an existing grunt project
+## Working with an existing Grunt project
 Assuming that the Grunt CLI has been installed and that the project has already been configured with a `package.json` and a `Gruntfile`, it's very easy to start working with Grunt:

 1. Change to the project's root directory.